onzfonz/comp227/src/content/4/en/part4b.md

 ```

 <!-- Kirjaston ansiosta kutsua _next(exception)_ ei siis enää tarvita, kirjasto hoitaa asian konepellin alla, eli jos <i>async</i>-funktiona määritellyn routen sisällä syntyy poikkeus, siirtyy suoritus automaattisesti virheenkäsittelijämiddlewareen.-->
-Because of the library, we do not need the *next(exception)* call anymore.
+Because of the library, we do not need the `next(exception)` call anymore.
 The library handles everything under the hood.
-If an exception occurs in an <i>async</i> route, the execution is automatically passed to the error handling middleware.
+If an exception occurs in an `async` route, the execution is automatically passed to the error handling middleware.

 <!-- Muut routet yksinkertaistuvat seuraavasti: -->
 The other routes become: